minimization/content-resolver-input/README.md

 # Configs for Feedback Pipeline

-This repository contains all the [Configuration](https://tiny.distro.builders/configs_workloads.html) for [Feedback Pipeline](https://tiny.distro.builders).
+This repository contains all the configuration for [Feedback Pipeline](https://tiny.distro.builders).

 ## Locating the right file